What is Multi-Factor Authentication?

 How can I update my phone number or change my authentication preferences?

 There are several ways to update or change your authentication information:

-- Log in to Office 365 then go to the Additional Security Verification page to change or register a security verification option.
+- Log in to Microsoft 365 then go to the Additional Security Verification page to change or register a security verification option.